gradium-ai/digigrad/README.md

 4. Get your **trial phone number** (Console → Phone Numbers) → `TWILIO_PHONE_NUMBER`.

 > **Trial limits:** calls play a short "press any key" preamble and can only dial
-> numbers you've verified — fine for `/callme`.
+> numbers you've verified which is fine for `/callme`.
 To call any number with no
 > preamble, **upgrade to paid** (add a card).
 Nothing else changes.

 **Optional add-ons** (leave blank to skip): `LINKUP_API_KEY` (web search, from